mggg/mggg.github.io/_about/team.md

 # Our Team

-As an organization, MGGG operates on multiple scales.
+As an organization, the Lab operates on multiple scales.
 We have a core group for ongoing Lab activities and a larger group of contributors and collaborators working with us on various projects.

 {% include team.html %}